ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 _Here a focus on the lower middle and right sides_.

 **Archangel Michael, Trusting Heaven**.
-This card, like Diana, has a promisory atmosphere to it: if you do the right things, you'll be greeted by an avatar of mastery over the plane in which the problems that required the doing of specific things appeared.
+This card, like Diana, has a promissory atmosphere to it: if you do the right things, you'll be greeted by an avatar of mastery over the plane in which the problems that required the doing of specific things appeared.
 It is reassurance, and a goal to strive for.